 Chiropractic prevention for degenerative disc disease.
-In between the bones of the spine or the vertebrae are the protective shock-absorbing intervertebral discs.
+The protective shock-absorbing intervertebral discs are between the bones of the spine or the vertebrae.
 These protective cushions naturally begin wearing down or degenerating as the body ages.
 The common term for this is degenerative disc disease or DDD.
-It is not a disease, but the body’s natural aging process.
-The reason it is called degenerative disc disease is that it is a condition of the spine with deteriorating effects.
+It is not a disease but the body’s natural aging process.
+It is called degenerative disc disease because it is a condition of the spine with deteriorating effects.

 Causes and Risk Factors

 The most common cause of disc degeneration is aging.
 With age comes the loss of fluids/water.
 This means the discs get thinner and provide less protection.
 The shock absorbers don’t absorb weight, impact, and pressure like they used to.
 However, disc degeneration does not always occur later in life.
 Genetics can be a catalyst for development when young.